citp/privacy-policy-historical/a/at/atl/atlnightspots.com.md

-> *The following text is extracted and transformed from the atlnightspots.com privacy policy that was archived on 2013-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130609000925id_/http%3A//www.atlnightspots.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the atlnightspots.com privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626020457id_/http%3A//www.atlnightspots.com/privacy-policy) for the most accurate reproduction.*

-# Atlnightspots | Privacy Policy
+# Privacy Policy

 **Privacy  Policy **